 Please note that these processes may shift over the year due to technology upgrades as we work to improve our systems.

-Students may also contact the The Bridge Center for Diversity, Equity & Social Justice#(formerly the Gender Equity Center) with specific questions or for assistance with any of the above steps and review additional resources available.
+Students may also contact the The Bridge Center for Diversity, Equity & Social Justice (p.
+74)#with specific questions or for assistance with any of the above steps and review additional resources available.